 So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.
+And where the documents expressly said that Mr R had not been advised, they said in most instances that Options hadn't advised Mr R, rather than that Caledonian hadn't advised Mr R.

-Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr P on the merits of transferring his pension to the SIPP and investing in a Business J account.
-It appears more likely than not that Caledonian proactively suggested to Mr P he transfer his defined benefit occupational pension and make the investment.
-Mr P had no investment experience - he said he didn't know how to research or evaluate investments and he didn't know what specific investments were made for him.
-He wasn't interested in moving his pension until he heard from Caledonian that his existing pension might not be enough and he could be better off if he transferred and invested his benefits.
-Mr P transferred to the same SIPP as many other consumers who Caledonian introduced.
-And Mr P's monies were invested in an account provided by Business J. Business J was one of only a couple of investment providers used by Caledonian.
-I don't think Mr P would've transferred his pension to a SIPP or invested it in the Business J account of his own volition or without a positive recommendation from Caledonian.
+Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr R on the merits of transferring his pensions to the SIPP and investing in the FPI bond.
+It appears more likely than not that Caledonian proactively suggested to Mr R he transfer his two defined benefit occupational pensions, and his Aviva personal pension, and make the FPI investment.
+Mr R had no investment experience and no intention of moving his pensions before he met Caledonian.
+He said it was after he heard from Caledonian about the advantages of transferring and investing that he decided to do so - he said, 'I was informed by what I thought was a financial pension specialist that this was the best thing to do with my pension'.
+Also, Mr R transferred to the same SIPP and made the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had said it was 'putting' its customers 'into'.
+I don't think Mr R would've invested his pensions in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.

-So, I'm satisfied advice was given to Mr P by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.
+So, I'm satisfied advice was given to Mr R by Caledonian in this case, and that, from the outset of its relationship with Caledonian, Options was (or at the very least ought to have been) aware, generally, that Caledonian was offering advice to consumers, or there was a significant risk it might be doing so.